The-Redstone-Index/redstone-index/src/routes/(app)/(info)/terms-of-service/tos.md

 ## 11. Contact Information

-- If you have any questions or concerns about these terms, please contact us at, for the time-being, [our GitHub repository](https://github.com/plasmatech8/redstone-index/issues).
-(TODO: contact page)
+- If you have any questions or concerns about these terms, please contact via support@redstoneindex.org.